santiagoalonso/starter-academic/content/publication/my-article-3/index.md

 publication_types: ["4"]

 # Publication name and optional abbreviated publication name.
-publication: "DOCUMENTOS DE INVESTIGACIÓN"
+publication: "Documentos de Investigación"
 publication_short: ""

-abstract: "This study evaluated if facial features of a probabilistic task affected performance.
+abstract: "This study evaluated if superficial features of a probabilistic task affected performance.
 In particular, cards/ cues had meanings, related to the cover story.
 Participants had to predict if the price of a share went up or down, given a combination of the meaningful cards.
 Two types of participants were tested.
 One group was related to the cover story: they were traders.
 The other was composed by subjects without any trading